lupyuen/lupyuen.github.io/src/lorawan2.md

 (Because of LoRa's tiny lossy packets.
 And JSON over HTTPS is too heavy for BL604)

-These newer __Peer-to-Peer Messaging Protocols__ will probably work with PineDio Stack and LoRa...
+These newer __Peer-to-Peer Messaging Protocols__ will probably work with PineDio Stack...

 -   [__Meshtastic__](https://meshtastic.org/): Data Mesh Network for LoRa